joshmgrant/corsica/README.md

 ### Questions or Concerns?

-Pull requests and issues are gratefully welcome on this project!
-Please let me know if I've made any glaring errors or omissions.
+Let me know how I'm doing.
+Please try this out and post bugs or issues.

 You can also find me on [Twitter](https://twitter.com/joshin4colours).
-Thank you for your interest!
+Thank you for your interest.